alexcarron/rock-estore/docs/DesignDoc.md

 * Creating and signing into an account
 * Shopping carts tied to a specific user
 * Inventory management
-* Adding and removing items to a cart
+* Adding and removing rocks to a cart
-* Retain items in cart after logging out and then signing back in
+* Retain rocks in cart after logging out and then signing back in
 * Reserved admin account
-* Search for items
+* Search for rocks
-* See a list of items
+* See a list of rocks
 * Strong and secure passwords
 * Product customization